counselconfig/counselconfig-counselconfig.github.io/_pages/about.md

 title: About
 ---

-Counsel.Config® is software architecture consultancy for enterprises and inderviduals with a focus on archives and legal informatics, and a registered trademark of Abaculus Limited.
+Counsel.Config® is software architecture consultancy and registered trademark of Abaculus Limited.